 The horse-human partnership stretches far beyond the barn or arena.
-Lessons learned with horses help with human to human interactions and problem-solving capabilities.
+Lessons learned with horses help with human-to-human interactions and problem-solving capabilities.
 Through horsemanship, we cultivate poise and critical thinking.
-Students learn that horses are prey animals, acting out of anger or frustration simply does not get you far with them.
+Students learn that horses are prey animals, and acting out of anger or frustration does not get you far with them.
 A big lesson in horsemanship is learning to breathe, remain calm and think through situations.
-Horses can teach us many things, even when we don’t think we’re learning.
+Horses can teach many things, even when we don’t believe we are learning.
 They act as a medium for us to find attributes and skills within ourselves and help to strengthen our minds and bodies.

 The equine therapy experience is often a highlight of the student’s time here.
-Interaction with horses in various situations provides opportunities for girls to recognize and overcome issues that can be hindering their personal and interpersonal relationships.
+Interaction with horses in various situations allows girls to recognize and overcome issues hindering their personal and interpersonal relationships.
 Students learn by doing.
-Horses can be “powerful teachers,” as they respond to the herd around them.
+Horses can be “powerful teachers” as they respond to the herd around them.
 With the help of skilled facilitators and challenging activities, experiential learning becomes a type of self-therapy, as the girls learn to calmly and confidently handle any relational challenge.

-As girls work with horses, they can feel an authentic paradigm shift — a visceral experience in developing congruency between our hearts’ intentions, our minds’ agenda and the hidden feelings we emote with our body language.
-What we discover is that the body has a mind of its own — that while our mind may be saying one thing, our body may be doing another — the incongruity of which is rarely conscious, but obvious to the horse and affecting the desired outcome.
-As participants develop moment to moment conscious awareness for their body language, “miracles” happen and the horses change — their behavior changes from bad to good, from distracted to focused, from stressed to calm, from defiant to humble, frightened to confident.
-The positive effect on the participant is life changing as they realize for themselves, they are able to dramatically change their relationships with the horses for the better.
-It’s always the same — how people interact in life is revealed as they work with the horse.
+As girls work with horses, they can feel an authentic paradigm shift — a visceral experience in developing congruency between our hearts’ intentions, our minds’ agenda, and the hidden feelings we emote with our body language.
+We discover that the body has a mind of its own — that while our mind may be saying one thing, our body may be doing another — the paradox is rarely conscious but evident to the horse and affects the desired outcome.
+As participants develop moment-to-moment conscious awareness for their body language, “miracles” happen, and the horses change — their behavior changes from bad to good, from distracted to focused, from stressed to calm, from defiant to humble, and frightened to confident.
+The positive effect on the participant is life-changing as they realize for themselves they can change their relationships with the horses dramatically.
+But, it’s always the same — how people interact in life is revealed as they work with the horse.

 With each class, communication skills are developed and refined.
-Horses are masters of subtle communication, a wrinkle of the nose, or a flick of an ear is all they need to do to send a strong message to one another.
+Horses are masters of subtle communication; a wrinkle of the nose or a flick of an ear is all they need to do to send a strong message to one another.
 Horses are also great at reading and responding to human body language.
-Working with horses is a great way to improve student’s human to human communication.
-So much of human communication is nonverbal, working with horses helps our students to be more aware of the signals they are sending with their body language.
-Standing tall, chin and eyes up, and picking up their feet when they walk with the horses.
+Working with horses is a great way to improve students’ human-to-human communication.
+So much of human communication is nonverbal; working with horses helps our students be more aware of the signals they send with their body language.
+For example, standing tall, chin and eyes up, and pick up their feet when they walk with the horses.
 All these seemingly simple things send a clear message to the horse, I am strong.
-I am capable of being a leader; from there we work on leadership skills.
+I can be a leader; from there, we work on leadership skills.

-Students learn to present themselves with calm, assertive, authority when asking a horse to complete a task.
-Walking or riding with their head up, looking where they are going so they can effectively lead the horse.
-Moving with a purpose that demands respect from their equine partner, and learning that leadership comes from within, and not from physical force.
-Physical force and intimidation will not result in a respectful or meaningful partnership and makes working with a horse very difficult.
+Students learn to present themselves with calm, assertiveness, and authority when asking a horse to complete a task—walking or riding with their head up, looking where they are going so they can effectively lead the horse.
+Moving with a purpose that demands respect from their equine partner and learning that leadership comes from within, not from physical force.
+Physical force and intimidation will not result in a respectful or meaningful partnership, making working with a horse difficult.
 Horses are prey animals.
-Meaning in adverse situations they naturally see only two options: Fight or Flight.
-When you gain a horse’s trust and respect you can prove yourself a worthy leader, a leader they will look to for guidance and assurance.
-We teach the students the concepts of leadership and have them complete activities with their equine partner that will help establish this hierarchy.
+In adverse situations, they naturally see only two options: Fight or Flight.
+When you gain a horse’s trust and respect, you can prove yourself a worthy leader who they will look to for guidance and assurance.
+We teach the students leadership concepts and have them complete activities with their equine partner to help establish this hierarchy.

 What the Girls Say About Our Equine Therapy

-Equine Therapy is a favorite part of the KCGA program.
+Equine Therapy is a favorite part of the Kansas City Girls Academy program.
 It is both enjoyable and informative.
-Girls often begin with reservation and end with confidence, knowing that not only have they earned trust with their horse but also learned a lot about themselves along the way.
+Girls often begin with reservation and end with confidence, knowing that they have earned the trust of their horse and learned a lot about themselves along the way.
 Here is what they say they learned…

-I learned how to calm myself and be strong for my horse.
+I learned how to calm myself and be vital to my horse.
 I learned how to be consistent and how to gain respect without force.
 I learned how to guide Max and be gentle with him.
-I think I could’ve been stronger, but I don’t think I was the absolute worst.
+I could’ve been more robust, but I didn’t think I was the worst.
 I hope Max has grown as much as I have. – S. S.

 Today I rode Topaz and saddled her.
 She seemed pretty comfortable with me.
-I really felt at peace riding her and felt like I could trust her, I hope to really get to that point with God, where I can fully let Him lead me. – H. B.
+I felt at peace riding her and felt like I could trust her; I hope to get to that point with God where I can fully let Him lead me. – H. B.

-I learned that no matter what I go through God will be there to guide me through. – A. S.
+I learned that no matter what I go through, God will be there to guide me. – A. S.

-I learned that I should have more strength in my life and not be so scared and take more baby steps during my life and let things slid. – S. D.
+I learned that I should have more strength in my life, not be so scared, and take more baby steps and let things slide. – S. D.

 How so much fun I have had with my horse.
-I am trying to relax with her, since she seems to know how I feel.
-I really want her to trust me.
+I am trying to relax with her since she seems to know how I feel.
+I want her to trust me.
 I love her so much.
 She’s so beautiful! – E. A.

-You need firm boundaries in relationships.
-It’s better to get to open up and be vulnerable in a relationship and have to say goodbye, then to never experience the joy of having that relationship. – C. G.
+It would be best if you had firm boundaries in relationships.
+It’s better to open up and be vulnerable in a relationship and have to say goodbye than never to experience the joy of that relationship. – C. G.

-My horse actually listened to me and it made me think of God’s faithfulness. – M. G.
+My horse listened to me and made me think of God’s faithfulness. – M. G.